 A cross-sectional study collects information at one point in time.

-- Looking at a group of patients to see how many people have osteoporosis (bone disease), or
+- Looking at a group of people to see how many have osteoporosis (bone disease).

-- Finding out what percentage of HIV-positive patients are smokers
+- Finding out what percentage of people living with HIV are smokers.

 A longitudinal study follows individuals to see how things change over time.

-- Following a group of patients to see how many develop lipodystrophy
+- Following a group of people to see how many develop diabetes.

-- Following a group of patients to see whether an intervention to quit smoking could reduce the percentage of patients at risk of heart disease
+- Following a group of people to see whether an intervention to quit smoking reduces the risk of heart disease.

 Retrospective vs prospective